jimtrama/fromScratch_front/README.md

 1. Detect device type and for slow devices reduce the animations cause, animations might not be a good ux idea on slow cpu's

 2. Assecibility in mind and multy linqual
+3. Icons